Sanity will be the topic of this day.

 My humble belief is that if you think you are going crazy, you have sanity.
 Crazy people do not know they are crazy; isn't that crazy?

 Sometimes sane people have events in their lives that cause confusion and drama.
 Do you know what drama is?
-Drama is participation and replaying of competition and causes chaos and stress.
-This competition is your against me type of thinking.
+Drama is participation in and the replaying of competition and causes chaos and stress.
+This competition is a you against me type of thinking.

 Drama is adolescent behavior, sometimes lived by adults.